GENERAL ACADEMIC POLICIES

 - Students may enroll in no more than one directed study in any semester.

-- Students may count no more than two directed studies toward the completion of the Master of Arts in Counseling or Master of Theological Studies degree program.
-Students may count no more than three directed studies toward the completion of the Master of Divinity degree program.
+- Students may count no more than two directed studies toward the completion of the Master of Arts in Counseling, Spiritual Direction, or Missional Leadership or the Master of Theological Studies.
+Students may count no more than three directed studies toward the completion of the Master of Divinity.
 Any directed study over the stated limits will not count toward fulfillment of the degree program.